What personal data the Bank processes

 From where we obtain your personal data

 We collect personal data directly from you, for example when you apply for a service or a product, when you sign an agreement with the Bank or when you use various services and products.
-Data is also collected in connection with interactions you have with us, for example meetings, telephone conversations, e-mails, quality surveys or via our digital channels.
+Data is also collected in connection with interactions you have with us, for example meetings, telephone conversations, mails (electronic or physical), quality surveys or via our digital channels.

 We also obtain information from public registers and other databases, such as Swedish Personal Address Register (SPAR), the Swedish Tax Agency, UC (Swedish credit agency) and the Swedish National Land Survey.